shaileshbangde/AI-proposal-Automation/README.md

-# AI-proposal-Automation
+# AI-Powered Proposal Automation

-Automates insurance policy proposal generation using ChatGPT, Google Forms, Apps Script, and document workflows.
+This project uses OpenAI, Google Forms, Apps Script, and Google Drive to automate proposal generation for insurance.